| < 1917 | 1919 > |

 The 1918 sales catalog included a drawing of the "Six-55" four-passenger coupe.
 This model and the center-door sedan could both be quickly converted into a open car by lowering the windows into the body and removing the side posts on both sides.

-The Larchmont four-passenger sport roadster was shown with other 1918 models at the January automobile shows, but it was a new design that was not included in the fall announcement of Paige models.
-The March 2, 1918, Saturday Evening Post carried an ad displaying the Larchmont.
-Spokeless, steel disc "Disteel" wheels were an option on this model.
+The March 2, 1918, Saturday Evening Post carried a Detroit Pressed Steel Co. ad featuring the Larchmont with its steel disc "Disteel" wheels, which were an option.
 Besides their aesthetic appeal they were more resilient and stronger than wooden spokes with no increase in weight.
-The manufacturer, Detroit Pressed Steel Co., modestly claimed they were "as epoch-making as the introduction of the electrical starter".
+The manufacturer modestly claimed they were "as epoch-making as the introduction of the electrical starter".

 The four closed models were available in a choice of three colors for the body below the molding: Brewster Green, hazel brown, or Paige Blue.
 Above the molding they were black.
 Three patterns of upholstery were available to harmonize with each of the colors.
 Head linings and carpets matched the choice of upholstery.